Phone

 Mandatory Capital Reduction

-Mandatory capital reduction occurs under Article 141 of the Amended Commercial Code when the company’s losses reduce by at least half of the company’s registered capital.
-In such circumstances, upon request of the board of directors, the extraordinary general meeting must decide either to dissolve the company or reduce its capital accordingly.
+Mandatory capital reduction occurs under Article 141 of the Amended Commercial Code when the company’s losses are reduced by at least half of the company’s registered capital.
+In such circumstances, upon the board of directors’ request, the extraordinary general meeting must decide either to dissolve the company or to reduce its capital accordingly.
 If no decision is made, any interested party may request dissolution through the competent court.

 Voluntary Capital Reduction